unsol/design/system_contracts.md

 # System Contracts (Revision 0)

-System contracts are interfaces defined as contracts, which are essential or recommended for an eWASM VM.
+System contracts are interfaces defined as contracts, which are essential or recommended for an ewasm VM.

-An eWASM VM implementation may opt to implement these interfaces natively or to rely on implementations written in eWASM.
+An ewasm VM implementation may opt to implement these interfaces natively or to rely on implementations written in ewasm.

 Each of these contracts have a pre defined address and can be executed through regular contract invocations.